wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 - **Use of information**:The Service uses the metadata to populate your Service portal where you can map the network information.

-- **Choice**: This is an essential part of the Service and can’t be turned off.
-If you don’t want this information sent to the Service, don’t use the network mapping feature.
+- **Choice**: This is an essential part of the Service and can't be turned off.
+If you don't want this information sent to the Service, don't use the network mapping feature.

 **Feature: Failover - planned, unplanned, test**